The Ethics of Digitalisation – From Principles to Practices

-On our dossier page on Ethics of Digitisation you will find articles, videos and other content on the topic.
+On our dossier page on Digitalisation for the Common Good you will find articles, videos and other content on the topic.

 Federal President Frank-Walter Steinmeier invites to the launch of an international research project "Ethics of Digitisation" at Bellevue Castle.
 The launch conference on August 17 will focus on ethical questions of digitization, for example in the functioning of artificial intelligence and algorithms, according to the Office of the Federal President.